Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra

 Pripyat, does that sound familiar to you?
 I’m not sure… What about Chernobyl?
 Yes, now I think you know what I’m talking about.
 Pripyat is the city where occured the Chernobyl disaster, in April 1986.
 Even though it’s very hard to say exactly how it impacted the population (in Ukraine and overseas), the Chernobyl disaster is the worst nuclear accident of the 20th century.
 We talk about approximately 60000 deaths and 100000 handicapped people because of this catastrophic accident.
 I decided to go visit Chernobyl!

 Fast forward to the 21st century!
 It’s now possible to visit Pripyat/Chernobyl.
 I have to admit I was hesitating.
 Even though it happened more than 30 years ago, there might be some risks… And finally, as the teens say, I was like “Fuck it, YOLO!” (“You Only Live Once!“), I’m in Ukraine, if they propose to visit Chernobyl, a priori there’s no danger.
 Let’s go!

 It’s not possible to go to Chernobyl by yourself, you have to book a tour via an agency.
 The agency will take care of everything, they’re gonna arrange the trip, and organize everything to go to Chernobyl from Kiev in small groups.
 So I left Kiev with about ten people to go to Pripyat, which is two hours away.
-In the van, we all watch a documentary about Chernobyl.
+In the van, we all watched a documentary about Chernobyl.

 Just before getting there, the security asks for our papers.
 The officers inspect each passport thoroughly before letting us go.
 We’re now back on the road, driving through the forest.
 From the van, we can see foxes, deers, and even a bear!
 And finally here we are!